thor2002ro/unraid_kernel/Documentation/filesystems/proc.rst

  [stack]                    the stack of the main process [vdso]                     the "virtual dynamic shared object",
-                            the kernel system call handler
+                            the kernel system call handler [anon:<name>]               an anonymous mapping that has been named by userspace
  =======                    ====================================

  or if empty, the mapping is anonymous.